Sharing is caring!

 Polydactyl Cats Vs. Radial Hypoplasia

 For this reason, polydactyl cats once traveled on ships, making excellent mousers on the rough seas.
-As such, they were considered good luck like black cats.
+As such, they were considered good luck.
 In other cases, polydactyl cats can be clumsy, so it depends on the unique cat.

 According to The Spruce Pets, it’s extremely rare to have polydactyly on all four paws.
 Generally, it affects the front paws more and is sometimes confused with feline radial hypoplasia.
 In those cases, kittens can have extra toes that crowd normal toes, a deformity that results in large, flat feet.
 Unlike polydactyly, the condition can harm the cat’s health.